emposha/FCBKcomplete/README.md

  * addontab         - add first visible element on tab or enter hit
  * attachto         - after this element fcbkcomplete insert own elements
  * bricket          - use square bricket with select (needed for asp or php) enabled by default
+ * input_tabindex   - the tabindex of the input element
+ * input_min_size   - minimum size of the input element (default: 1)
+ * input_name       - value of the input element's 'name'-attribute (no 'name'-attribute set if empty)

 Changelog
 ---------